 ADT Bundle ~ The Android Developer Tools(ADT) bundle is a single download that contains everything for developers to start creating Android Application

-Now if you have gone through them let’s get towards Mobile app security vulnerabilities For this i’ll suggest you to first go towards OWASP Mobile Top 10 Giving them a good overview will definitely worth it.
+Now if you have gone through them let’s get towards Mobile app security vulnerabilities For this I’ll suggest you first go towards OWASP Mobile Top 10 Giving them a good overview will definitely worth it.

 I’ll also Highly suggest these two Books specifically for Android & IOS app testing

 iOS Application Security: The Definitive Guide for Hackers and Developers

 For Mobile Applications, I’ll share Two of the Best places I’m currently following to learn and I would highly recommend you guys to have a look at them and giving them a proper read will definitely help you

 Application Security Wiki is an initiative to provide all Application security-related resources to Security Researchers and developers in one place.

 Mobile Application Penetration Testing Cheat Sheets

 Summing up Phase #02 of this blog I think by following these resources at and giving them good time one can get pretty good at Bug Hunting.

 Here are some Websites or Places where you can play CTF Challenges and practice the skills that you have learned.